 What Does It Mean When a Condition is Hereditary?

 A hereditary disease is a condition that your mother or father pass on to you.
 In many cases, this happens on the genetic level.
 Therefore, you may inherit a gene mutation.
+Many conditions can be caused by this type of genetic link.
+Some are devastating while some are minor inconveniences.
+A genetic disease is not necessarily a death sentence.

 Carrying the defective gene in your DNA results in the development of a health problem.
 For example, cases in point are down syndrome, cystic fibrosis, and sickle cell anemia.
 There are medical treatments for these conditions, but no cures.
 However, how does addiction fit into this spectrum?